Cwillwin/BlackShuck/README.md

 # BlackShuck
-A full-featured penetration testing toolkit for web applications.
+A full-featured penetration testing toolkit for web applications.# BlackShuck